sentryco/sentryco.github.io/README.md

 ### Todo:
 - Quickly try the list blog grid with images.
 - Add FAQ item that has link to video of macApp "Where can I can see a video of macApp?"
 Here is a link to our launch video which includes footage of the macApp
-- Align the download btns like the price btns
+- Align the download btns like the price btns (the dl boxes are also not equal in width)

 ```html
 <video autoplay loop muted playsinline controls preload="auto" poster="{{ '/assets/images/video-poster.jpg' | prepend: site.baseurl }}">